Facebook comment from Dennis:

 The paper instructions refer you to a video on youtube for stabilizer set up which after watching made it easy to do.

 I'm usually skeptical of jack-of-all-trade type tools but the Stealthy has broken the mold for me.
 I've used this with both my Panasonic HDC-HS900 and my AG-HMC40 and it works well with both of them.
 Naturally, things get a little heavy with the HMC40 since you have to add the extra weights to properly balance it but it isn't that bad.
 One thing I wasn't looking forward to was trying to properly balance the camera for stabilizing but it was surprisingly easy.
 I've been able to quickly set the Stealthy up for stabilization mode for both cameras in a short amount of time with very little fine tuning.
 I have a cheapy stabilizer I bought[*] that I have yet to get properly balanced so the Stealthy is a godsend!Switching between modes is quick and painless.
 I find myself using every mode on every shoot.
 Having the belt hook is just as described . . . it's much better to have a camera on the hook than on a strap around your neck.
-Just be careful not to walk your camera into obstacles by not remembering it's on your belt!My only negative for the Stealthy is that one of the tightening screws for the main swing out piece isn't protected . . . by which I mean that it is possible to screw it all of the way out to be lost if you're not paying attention.
-This happened to me at a street fair and it was sheer luck that it fell onto a pocket flap of my cargo shorts and I felt it before it fell on the ground.
+Just be careful not to walk your camera into obstacles by not remembering it's on your belt!My only negative for the Stealthy is the at a street fair and it was sheer luck that it fell onto a pocket flap of my cargo shorts and I felt it before it fell on the ground.
+They should have put some kind of retainer ring on it to not allow it to be able to come all of the way out.All in all, this was a sheer luck that it fell onto a pocket flap of my cargo shorts and I felt it before it fell on the ground.
 They should have put some kind of retainer ring on it to not allow it to be able to come all of the way out.All in all, this was a great purchase.
 If you have a bigger camera just order the extra weights and the monopod when you order the Stealthy.
 It'll save you from having to wait for them to be delivered when you inevitably order them anyways.

 Stealthy is very portable for shooting in rough terrain and an excellent 3 point shooter.